aman4720/Superset/index.md

 superset_config.py: The name of the file to open/edit.
 In this case, it's a Python configuration file for Superset.

-So, in short, this command opens the superset_config.py file in the Vim text editor, allowing you to view and modify its content.
+So, in, this command opens the superset_config.py file in the Vim text editor, allowing you to view and modify its content.

 **Output**